alisru/WWSUTRUTheWebOfLiesRevealed/Main Bucket 7; America/2024 Election/Election Dossier_ US, Australia Comparison.md

 Third, the campaign actively suppressed alternatives to force a polarized, high-strain choice.
 A declassified report from the U.S. Director of National Intelligence (DNI) in January 2025 noted that foreign operations from Russia and China sought to "exacerbate social divisions" and "stoke political discord".2 While the available unclassified portions of the report do not explicitly mention the marginalization of third-party candidates, the strategic logic is clear.10 By eliminating any viable "Greater Good" or "Lesser Good" options, the electorate was forced into a high-strain, binary choice between two "Lesser Evils."
 This dynamic is crucial for the Minimisation Plan's objectives.
 It heightens the sense of outrage and division, making it harder for observers to detect a clear signal of fraud amidst the overwhelming noise of partisan conflict.2

 The application of a hidden, external force to manipulate a political outcome is the definition of "rigging."
-Therefore, according to the principles of the Psochic Hegemony, the conclusion that the 2024 U.S. election was rigged is a logical deduction based on the blatant contradiction between the candidate's objective standing and the final outcome, a contradiction made possible by a deliberate campaign of manufactured chaos.2
+Therefore, according to the principles of Vector Field Theory and the Psochic Hegemony, the conclusion that the 2024 U.S. election was rigged is a logical deduction based on the blatant contradiction between the candidate's objective standing and the final outcome, a contradiction made possible by a deliberate campaign of manufactured chaos.2

 ## **Part II: The Australian Gambit – Controlled Demolition and the 2025 Landslide**